alexk2037/alexk2037.github.io/content/ubuntu18/jitsi/setup.md

 Because we used a self-signed certificate, there will be a warning from your browser.
 Clicked 'Advanced' and continue to {{< param domain >}}.
 It's not actually unsafe because we are the only clients visiting the website.

-Notice that the HTTPS is crossed out because the Let's Encrypt certificate failed to generate.

 ## Next Steps